Gopika-9266/Microplastic_detection/README.md

-# 🌊 Microplastic Detection using Detectron2 for Oceanic Monitoring
+# 🌊 Microplastic Detection using Detectron2
 An AI-powered deep learning system that automatically detects and segments microplastics in microscopic water sample images using Detectron2, enabling faster and more accurate marine pollution monitoring.**

 ---